BushelScript/help/website/docs/ref/basic-syntax.md

 ## [Operators](/docs/ref/grammar#invocation)

-_Operators_ are built-in commands that hvae no side-effects and special invocation syntax.
+_Operators_ are built-in commands with special invocation syntax.

 Each operator has an assigned _precedence_ ranking.
 This will be elaborated on as soon as some issues get ironed out.